-You are likely to find out that your liver tests are abnormal from your healthcare provider, who will tell you what you need to do next.
-However, if you obtain your test results without explanation, you should contact your healthcare provider to discuss them.
+You are likely to find out that your liver function tests are abnormal from your healthcare provider, who will tell you what you need to do next.
+However, if you obtain your liver function test results without explanation, you should contact your healthcare provider to discuss them.

-- If the tests are very mildly abnormal, only one or two tests are affected and you are perfectly well then this would not normally need an urgent consultation.
+- If the liver function tests are very mildly abnormal, only one or two tests are affected and you are perfectly well, this would not normally need an urgent consultation.
 However, you should speak to a health professional for advice within a few days (in case more tests or monitoring need to be done).